GregDMeyer/dynamite/examples/scripts/SYK/README.md

 ## Overview

 This example explores the Sachdev-Ye-Kitaev (SYK) model.
-In spirit it represents the flipside of the localization explored in the MBL example: the SYK model we explore here is expected to exhibit *fast scrambling*.
-That is, quantum information is scrambled at the maximum possible rate.
+In spirit it represents the opposite of the localization explored in the MBL example: it is expected to exhibit *fast scrambling*, where quantum information is scrambled at the maximum possible rate.
+It is a particularly interesting system because it can be connected to the dynamics of quantum information in black holes, providing a testbed for surprising phenomena such as scrambling-based teleportation.
+The example code here mirrors closely a study which used dynamite to show numerical evidence of fast scrambling behavior in the SYK model.[<sup>1</sup>](#ref1)
+TODO: I'd like to add several more references---is there a nice review paper that we could cite here?

-This example also gives us a chance to look at how quantum systems other than spins can be explored with dynamite, by transforming them onto a spin system.
+The SYK model gives us a chance to look at how quantum systems other than spins can be explored with dynamite, by transforming them onto a spin system.
 The SYK model we'll use consists of Majoranas interacting in 0D, with random couplings.
-Specifically it consists of every possible 4-body interaction among N Majoranas, with each one having a random coupling strength:
+Specifically it consists of every possible 4-body interaction among N Majoranas, with each term having a random coupling strength:

 $$H = \frac{6}{N^3} \sum_{ijkl} J_{ijkl} \chi_i \chi_j \chi_k \chi_l$$